 A full bibliography of my fiction with links to stories, excerpts, cover art and reviews.

 I'm mostly published under the pen name Jules Jones.
 I also write erotica under the name Storm Duffy, who has a website of her very own.
-You can buy my books directly from the publishers, primarily Loose Id and NineStar Press.
-You can also find many of my titles at third party retailers, including for Jules Jones Amazon UK, Amazon US, Barnes & Noble, Google Play, iTunes, and various resellers.
+You can buy my books directly from the publishers, currently NineStar Press and self-published reprints.
+You can also find many of my titles at third party retailers, including for Jules Jones Amazon UK, Amazon US, Barnes & Noble, iTunes, and various resellers.

 Work in progress